agiliq/agiliq-jekyll/_posts/2019-02-04-updating-django-from-1.x-to-2.x.md

 * It's recommended to update the current version to it's next version (i.e django 1.x to django 1.x+1).
 * Before updating the django version first we have to read it's release notes for what are the features deprecated and what are the features introduced.
 * Find replacements for deprecated features.
-* In complex django peojects we use many third party packages.
+* In most django projects we use many third party packages.
 So, we have to take care of them too.
 * If any third party package is deprecated then first we have to check for alternatives to it.
 If any alternative is available then use it.
 * If no alternative found then update the existing package and use it.
 * Remove all unused third party packages.